leuka-art/Building-up-to-a-transformer/README.md

 ![Optimiser convergence comparison on Fashion-MNIST](./Optimiser_comparison.png)

 I learned:
-- The intuition behind adaptive per-parameter learning rates (Adagrad/RMSProp/Adadelta)
+- The importance behind adaptive per-parameter learning rates (Adagrad/RMSProp/Adadelta)
-- Why momentum smooths noisy gradients
+- Why momentum reduces oscillations
 - How Adam combines both.

 ## Transformer

-Implemented multi-head self-attention and a character-level transformer language model from scratch, trained on Tiny Shakespeare, using the same autograd engine as the rest of the project.
+Implemented multi-head self attention and a character-level transformer language model from scratch, trained on Tiny Shakespeare, using the same autograd engine as the rest of the project.

 Implemented:
-- Single-head and multi-head self-attention with causal masking
+- Single-head and multi-head self attention with causal masking
-- Positional + token embeddings, layer normalisation, residual connections
+- Positional + token embeddings, layer normalisation and residual connections
 - A full transformer block (attention, layer norm and FFN) and a stacked transformer model
 - A transformer-specific training loop that samples context windows while preserving token order

 ### Ablation study

-To understand *why* each architectural component matters rather than just that a transformer works, I ran a controlled ablation: removing positional embeddings, layer normalisation, and residual connections one at a time from an otherwise identical baseline (1 block, 4 heads, embedding dim 64, context length 64), and comparing training/validation loss and generated text.
+To understand the importance of each architectural component, I ran a controlled ablation study: removing positional embeddings, layer normalisation, and residual connections one at a time from an otherwise identical baseline (1 block, 4 heads, embedding dim 64, context length 64), and comparing training/validation loss and generated text.

 | Model                     | Train Loss | Val Loss |
 |---------------------------|:----------:|:--------:|